 Photography opportunities for deer and elk are good.
 Newborn deer fawns and elk calves have been seen lately.
 If you’re traveling on or near the wildlife area, be alert for big game animals, particularly the deer and elk, crossing the road.

 The wildlife area is also home to many other game and nongame species.
 Look for wild turkeys foraging, skunks, coyotes, the occasional river otter and muskrat in waterways and black bear or cougar as they move throughout the wildlife area.

 Lewis’ woodpeckers, pileated woodpeckers, flickers, western meadowlarks, Steller’s jays, scrub jays, gray jays, Townsend’s solitaire, horned larks, golden-crowed kinglets, and robins are all at home on the wildlife area.
-A variety of ducks and geese are in the area and more will arrive with future inclement weather.

 A parking permit is required to park at White River Wildlife Area.
 Find out .